-The University of California Press in the nonprofit publishing arm of the University of California system, and was founded in 1893.
-It publishes on average 175 new books and 33 journals in the humanities, social & behavioral sciences, and natural sciences each year.
-Since 2015, it is the publisher of the Collabra and Luminos open access (OA) initiatives.
+University of California Press is the nonprofit publishing arm of the University of California system, and was founded in 1893.
+It publishes on average 175 new books and 42 journals in the humanities, social & behavioral sciences, and natural sciences each year.
+Since 2015, it is the publisher of the Luminos open access (OA) monograph program as well as several open access journals.

 - Fairness in pricing and business practice